 - to allow companies to provide promotional materials, news and updates to their License Buyers;

 - to provide updates; and

-- if required to assist in arbitration, or, if required following the results of arbitration, to assist ILO buyers to enforce (or make preparations to enforce) any royalty payment due under the licence agreement.
+- if required to assist in arbitration, or, if required following the results of arbitration, to assist License Buyers to enforce (or make preparations to enforce) any royalty payment due under the licence agreement.

 We may disclose your personal data:

 - to companies in our group and our affiliates;